On this page

 To learn more about how Atlas manages snapshot storage, see Back Up Your Database Deployment.

-When restoring a cluster using a manual download via HTTPS, Atlas also charges for each hour that the download link remains active.
-To contact MongoDB Support for more information, click Support at the top of any page.
+When restoring a cluster using a manual download via HTTPS, Atlas also charges for:

 You can't download Backup snapshots that you encrypted using KMS.